Choose Excellence with an MA in Organizational Psychology

 Choose Mentorship and Personal Growth

 As a student, you will engage with faculty through education, research, mentorship, and training.
-All students work closely with an advisor on course planning, personal and professonal development, and career goals.
+All students work closely with an advisor on course planning, personal and professional development, and career goals.

-Students come from diverse backgrounds, and range from twenty something new graduates to career changers in their sixties.
+Our students come from diverse backgrounds and range from new graduates in their twenties to career changers in their sixties.
 The average student has 5-7 years of work experience, but this is not required.
-The program is designed to accommodate working professionals.
-Ninety percent of our students work full time, and many are also raising families while they go through the program.
+The Organizational Psychology MA program is intentionally designed to accommodate working professionals.
+Ninety percent of our students work full time, and many are also raising or supporting families while they go through the program.
 We have students from all corners of the globe who participate virtually and asynchronously.
-They will tell you the support and guidance they receive from faculty is exceptional.
 Our faculty pride themselves on a high-touch model and are here to support you through your journey, regardless of your location, program delivery, or career background.

-Organizational and Leadership Psychology faculty members, collectively, represent expertise across many psychology and business domains including non-profit leadership, organizational culture, neuroscience of leadership, strategic talent management, program evaluation, group dynamics, diversity and leadership, and more.
+Organizational and Leadership Psychology faculty members represent expertise across many psychology and business domains including non-profit leadership, organizational culture, neuroscience of leadership, strategic talent management, program evaluation, group dynamics, diversity and leadership, and more.

 William James College faculty are practicing professionals who bring their organizational expertise and real-world examples into the classroom.
-They pair this experience with empirically based research, teaching you nuances, protocols, and interventions, that prepare you for your field work as a student and for your career as an organizational psychologist.
+They pair this experience with empirically based research, teaching you nuances, protocols, and interventions, that prepare you for your fieldwork as a student and for your future career as an organizational psychologist.